 It’s also worth noting that in the rare cases when you can negotiate a lower acquisition fee with a lender, they may raise your money factor in response.
 Pay careful attention to the terms of your lease agreement before signing on.

 How to pay an acquisition fee

-If your leasing company charges an acquisition fee, it can either have you pay the fee upfront when you sign the deal or roll it into the total cost of the loan.
+If your leasing company charges an acquisition fee, this expense can either be paid upfront or rolled into the total cost of the loan.

 If you choose the latter option, the acquisition fee will be added to the principal amount of the lease.
-If it is, it will also increase your monthly lease payments and cost you more than the original sum due to compound interest.
+This increases monthly lease payments and costs you more over the long run due to compound interest.

-On the other hand, adding the acquisition fee into the rest of the loan can help if you end up totaling the car.
+Adding the acquisition fee to the loan can help, however, if you end up totaling the car.
 If you pay the acquisition fee upfront and the car is in an accident, you won’t receive any of the acquisition fee back from the lender.
-But if you had rolled the acquisition fee into the monthly payments, you’d be able to recoup part of the proceeds.
+But if you had rolled the acquisition fee into the loan, you’d be able to recoup part of the money.

 The bottom line

 Acquisition fees can only be avoided if you notice them before you officially sign the contract.
-If you try to negotiate the acquisition fee with the leasing company and it won’t yield, consider finding a new offer.
-Don’t be pressured in accepting the lease terms.
+If you try to negotiate the acquisition fee with the leasing company and have no luck, consider finding a new offer.
+Don’t be pressured to accept the lease terms.

-Before finalizing the lease agreement, contact several companies to see what kind of terms you qualify for.
-Shopping around for a lease is the best way to minimize or avoid the acquisition fee.
+Before finalizing a lease agreement, contact several companies to see what kind of terms you qualify for.
+Shopping around is the best way to minimize or avoid the acquisition fee.